 For close on six months many have been wondering why right-wing MP Charlie Elphicke was suspended from the Tory party whip.
 As regular readers of this site will know, we commented on Elphicke’s close connections to the City last year – and his wife Natalie Elphicke’s key role in the Housing & Finance Institute (HFI).
 The HFI was financed by the City of London and includes this feudal local authority’s councillors Mark Boleat and James Thomson on its board.
 The HFI is one proxy in the war on democracy being waged by the City of London and the broader finance industry.
 Here’s what we had to say about the Elphickes connections to City of London politics last year.

-The HFI was set by the Cameron–Clegg coalition government and based on a review conducted by Natalie Elphicke and Keith House; but even if the HFI originated outside the City of London’s orbit, it is now well within it.
+The HFI was set up by the Cameron–Clegg coalition government and based on a review conducted by Natalie Elphicke and Keith House; but even if the HFI originated outside the City of London’s orbit, it is now well within it.
 That said, even before the review that led to the HFI being set up, Natalie Elphicke and her husband Charlie had ties to the City of London including involvement in the Cities of London and Westminster Conservative Association.
 Charlie Elphicke was deputy chairman of this particular Conservative Association from 2002 to 2006.
 Likewise, the Tory MP for the Cities of London and Westminster Mark Field has been a brother-in-law to Charlie Elphicke since his marriage to Victoria Elphicke a decade or so ago.